 - 3. Open another sample file using Advanced option presentation. - 4.
 On the Sample Description tab, select Manually entered in the Type of Data group box. - 5.
-Click the Advanced down arrow at the bottom of the window, then select Isotherm.
+In the view selector drop-down list at the bottom of the window, click the Advanced, then select Isotherm.